Eleni Menegaki: Music Videos

+TV commercials

 Personal life

 Menegaki has been married three times and has four children from her second and third marriages.

-At the age of 20, Menegaki married Greek entrepreneur Stavros Garderis but they separated one year later.
+At the age of 20, Menegaki married Greek shop owner Stavros Garderis but they divorced one year later.

 In 2001, Menegaki married the former ANT1's program manager Giannis Latsios.
 On November 15, 2002, she gave birth to their first child, a son, Aggelos-Ioannis.
 On February 9, 2005, she gave birth to their second child, a daughter, Laura, and three years later, on January 28, 2008, their third child, second daughter, Valeria was born.
 In January 2010, Menegaki announced their divorce.

 In 2010, Menegaki began dating Greek entrepreneur Makis Pantzopoulos.
 On March 29, 2015, she gave birth to their daughter, Marina and they were married the same year.

 Public image and impact

 With the success of her shows, Menegaki became the most successful celebrity in Greece.
 She is followed by paparazzi and makes headlines everywhere.
 Her divorce from Giannis Latsios became a controversial and highly discussed topic.